Chaos (2005 action film): Plot

-Seattle PD Detective Quentin Conners and his partner Jason York are implicated in the death of a hostage taken by a carjacker named John Curtis.
+Seattle PD Detective Quentin Conners and his partner Jason York are implicated in the death of a hostage taken by carjacker John Curtis.
 After a fellow police officer, Callo, testifies against them, Conners is suspended, and York is fired.
-In reality, York tried to shoot Curtis, but accidentally killed the hostage.
-Curtis in turn fired back, and Conners killed him in self-defense.
+In reality, York tried to shoot Curtis during a standoff on the bridge, but accidentally killed the hostage.
+Curtis fired back, and Conners killed him in self-defense.

 Some time later, Lorenz and four other criminals take hostages in a bank.
-Lorenz has only one demand, to negotiate with Conners.
-Conners is reinstated but put under the surveillance of a new partner, the recently graduated Shane Dekker.
-Conners is given control of the negotiations, and after a bank teller is shot, he orders a SWAT unit to cut the building's power and go in.
-During an explosion, the criminals flee during the ensuing panic and chaos.
+Lorenz demands to negotiate with Conners, who is reinstated under the surveillance of a new partner, fresh-faced cop Shane Dekker.
+The criminals flee following an explosion.
+Dekker tells Connors that during negotiations, Lorenz made cryptic references to chaos theory.

-Dekker and Conners learn more about each other at a local diner, slowly building a friendship, but Dekker disapproves of Conners' "cowboy cop" methods.
-Dekker explains that during negotiations, Lorenz was making many cryptic references to chaos theory.
-As they leave to examine new evidence, Conners puts a ten dollar bill on the table for his share of the bill.
-Dekker swaps the ten for a twenty of his own.
-A TV camera caught a shot of one of the criminals, who is arrested together with his girlfriend at her home, where banknotes are found with a scent used to mark evidence collected by the police.
-The banknote serial numbers did not come from that day's robbery, but had been placed in police storage and signed out two weeks earlier by Callo.
-He is found shot dead in his home, together with incriminating evidence linking him to the heist.
+The detectives catch one of the bank robbers, who is arrested and hospitalized from his injuries.
+At his girlfriend's home, banknotes are found with a scent used to mark evidence collected by police.
+The banknote serial numbers did not come from that day's robbery, but instead from police storage having been signed out two weeks earlier by Callo.
+Callo is found shot dead in his home, with incriminating evidence linking him to the heist.